rizkjackson/CBC-website/content/sequencing/index.md

 # Sequencing, microarrays, and other technologies

-We have the expertice and the capabilities of analyzing data from a wide variety of "omics" technologies, sources and brands, including high-throughput sequencing, microarrays and imaging to name a few.
+We have the expertise and the capabilities of analyzing data from a wide variety of "omics" technologies, sources and brands, including high-throughput sequencing, microarrays and imaging to name a few.
-For example:
+These include:

 * High-throughput sequencing (HT-Seq)
  - DNA-Seq